 Garmin is renowned for their running and multi-sport watches, mainly because their precision, ruggedness and user-friendliness.
 You can count on even the most basic models having more than enough features to track your fitness activities with high accuracy.

 We also have a list of the best Polar running watches and best Suunto running watches too, in case you are interested.
 Check out our best triathlon watch and best fitness tracker guide while you are at it.
+Get fit for 2021 with these cheap Garmin watch deals.

 The best Garmin watch deals